Arroqueño, Valles Centrales

 2x in 300 liter alembic of copper (with bagasso)

-Aroma - toasted cedar, raspberry shrub, november rain
+Aroma - toasted cedar, raspberry shrub, fall rain

 Taste - charred green beans, tarragon, agave